neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 consider it stale.

 The server will ensure that a chunk (or `NOOP` chunk) will be transmitted at least once per timeout period.
-Drivers which elect to interpret this hint may terminate connections which are considered stale by the definition of this hint.
+Drivers which choose to interpret this hint may terminate connections which are considered stale by the definition of this hint.

 ##### Example